Investing

 Global Equity Enhanced Income Fund

-Targets a high, consistent yield — 6% p.a. (paid quarterly)*
+Targets a high, consistent yield—6% p.a. (paid monthly)*

 Growth potential